Ask the Experts: Financial FAQs (Fall 2015)

 Q. What long-term effects will China’s recent economic weakness and currency devaluation have on the U.S. economy?

-Our view is that China’s economic weakness is more impactful to the U.S. economy than the mild currency devaluation introduced in August.
+A: Our view is that China’s economic weakness is more impactful to the U.S. economy than the mild currency devaluation introduced in August.
 China’s linkage with the U.S. and global economy is significant.
 According to the International Monetary Fund, China is the world’s second largest economy, generating 15 percent of global gross domestic product.
 According to official Chinese statistics, the country’s economy has grown by over 9 percent annually since 2005.

 Recent reports show that China’s growth has slowed to 7 percent, which is still high, but well below recent levels (even if reported growth levels are somewhat inflated).